 - Use your friendly neighbours – Get a neighbour to regularly check that newspapers and postmail are not left hanging out of your letterbox.
 Do the same for them when they go away and you should have a partner in creating the illusion that you’re home.

 - Motion sensing outdoor lighting – A burglar isn’t likely to break in while in the spotlight, assuming you have neighbours.
 Even if you live in a remote place, motion sensing lights can provide enough light for a security camera to get a good view.

-- Outdoor security cameras – Along with your outdoor lighting either on timers or motion sensitive, install wifi surveillance cameras at appropriate parts of your property.
-If they are hidden, all the better.
-If seen they could be compromised before a break-in.
+- Outdoor security cameras – Along with your outdoor lighting either on timers or motion sensitive, consider installing a security camera system at appropriate parts of your property.

 - Trusted neighbours – Again about the neighbours.
 If you have friendly neighbours who you would trust with your key, have them open your curtains or blinds in the morning when they pick up your mail, and close them in the evening.

 - Place security signs in yard – Placing security signs around your yard can scare of potential criminals as long as it’s believable, even if you don’t really have such a system.
 You can purchase such signs or simply leave a dog dish with the name “Killer” on the step.
 Combine the “Killer” bowl with a motion sensitive dog barking recording for best results.

 - Don’t show off – When you get a new flatscreen or high end bicycle, don’t leave them laying out in plain sight as burglars tend to scope out an area before they act, and you don’t need to make your home a potential target by showboating.